Photon quantum mechanics in real Hilbert space: Real and complex fields, Lagrangian and scalar product

-Inspection of (\ref{EA}) to (\ref{EAbraket}) shows that these expressions for the scalar product involve both the potential and the electric field rather than a single function.
-In the next Section we will show that $\left\langle \mathbf{E\cdot A}\right\rangle $ implies a biorthogonal basis so this formulation is called biorthogonal QM \cite{Brody,HawtonDebierre}.
-The relationship between the notation used here and that in \cite{MaxwellQM} is that here $a\left( \mathbf{k}\right) $ is a Fourier transform while in \cite{MaxwellQM} $\mathbf{c}\left( \mathbf{k}\right) $ is the probability amplitude for a covariantly normalized plane wave.
+Inspection of (\ref{EAcs}) and (\ref{BraKet}) shows that these expressions for the scalar product involve both the potential and the electric field rather than a single function.
+QM based on scalar products of this form can be described within the formalism of biorthogonal QM \cite{Brody,HawtonDebierre}.
+"Bi" refers to the use of a basis and its dual, while orthogonality refers the fact that the scalar product is zero if the basis states are distinct.
+This will be discussed in the next Section.
+The relationship between the notation used here and that in \cite{MaxwellQM} is that here $a\left( \mathbf{k} \right) $ is a Fourier transform while in \cite{MaxwellQM} $c\left( \mathbf{k}\right) $ is the probability amplitude for a covariantly normalized plane wave.